Kerrie Schnake, MA, IMH-E® Infant Mental Health Mentor-Policy

 Marcie Ownbey, MPA, MS

 Marcie's interest in infant mental health began when she worked as a foster care social worker after receiving her undergraduate degree in Psychology and Sociology from the University of North Carolina Asheville.
 She went on to earn a Master of Public Affairs degree with a focus in nonprofit management from Western Carolina University and a Master of Science in Youth, Family, and Community Sciences with a focus in parent education from North Carolina State University.
 She has experience in nonprofit outreach and development as well as political work, inspired by candidates who craft policies to increase equity for children and families.
-Marcie loves cooking, playing, crafting with her four year old daughter, Lillian.
+Marcie loves cooking, making art, and exploring outside with her four year old daughter, Lillian.

-Director, Infant and Early Childhood Mental Health Consultation Network
+Infant and Early Childhood Mental Health Capacity Building Director

 Mackenzie is the Director of South Carolina's Infant and Early Childhood Mental Health Consultation Network.
 She earned her doctorate in Clinical Psychology from Antioch University New England.
 During graduate school she served in a leadership role in an applied research and evaluation group, focusing on projects that aimed to create trauma-informed systems of care for young children and their families.
 Mackenzie completed her postdoctoral fellowship at the University of Colorado Medical School Irving Harris Program in Child Development and Infant Mental Health and her pre-doctoral internship in infant mental health at Tulane University School of Medicine.
 Mackenzie has a strong passion for working with young children and their families and believes that it is imperative that all young children should have access to culturally sensitive, relationship-based, and trauma-informed care.
 She has trained in and served families using several evidence-based, relationship-focused assessments and treatments.
 She has a particular enthusiasm for providing services to young children and families in the child welfare system and building systems of care for child-serving systems through training, reflective consultation, and policy work.